Don’t waste your time with Sears Holding Corp. Customer Service (847-286-2500).

 In the end I realized the people I talked to had very little interest in understanding my case or trying to resolve it.
 This was the worst customer service I have ever experienced.

 If you want customer service, don’t waste your time with this organization.
 This is not the Sears your granddaddy knew.

-Review about: Sears Technical Support.
+Product or Service Mentioned: Sears Technical Support.